 Minor in Italian

 The minor in Italian provides any student who can qualify for fifth- or sixth-semester Italian language study (CAS LI 306E [taught in Padua], 310E [taught in Padua], 311, 312, 313) with the opportunity to combine their chosen major with an intensive program in Italian language, literature, and culture.
 Italian Studies minors are encouraged to spend at least one semester at Boston University’s Centro Studi in Padua, where they live with an Italian family and may pursue coursework in any field, alongside their Italian peers, at the University of Padua.
-CAS Italian Studies minors come from many departments and programs, most recently from International Relations, English, History of Arts & Architecture, Religion, Psychology, Classical Studies, and from College of Communication (COM) majors in journalism and film & television.
+CAS Italian Studies minors come from many departments and programs, most recently from International Relations, English, History of Arts & Architecture, Religion, Psychological & Brain Sciences, Classical Studies, and from College of Communication (COM) majors in journalism and film & television.

 (Unless otherwise indicated, all required courses are 4 credit hours.)